 Contact: Catholic League for Religious and Civil Rights, 212-371-3191, email@example.com

 NEW YORK, Jan.
-4, 2019 /Standard Newswire/ -- Catholic League president Bill Donohue comments on a movie that opened in New York today:
+8, 2019 /Standard Newswire/ -- Catholic League president Bill Donohue comments on Congressional Catholics: